trinker/stansent/README.md

 bubble version of [Cleveland's dot plot](https://en.wikipedia.org/wiki/Dot_plot_(statistics)).
 The red cross represents the mean sentiment score (grouping variables are ordered by this by default).
-The density is captured as a whiskerless boxplot.

     plot(out3)